ambulatorium/ambulatory/readme.md

 ## Introduction

-Reliqui ambulatory is outpatient care platform carefully designed to meet the needs of outpatient services in health facilities.
-[Learn more about ambulatory care](https://www.rasmussen.edu/degrees/nursing/blog/what-is-ambulatory-care/)
+**Ambulatory is outpatient care platform for your website.** Carefully designed to be consistent, fast, easy to use, and meet the needs of outpatient services in health facilities.
+[Learn more about ambulatory care >>>](https://www.rasmussen.edu/degrees/nursing/blog/what-is-ambulatory-care/)

 <p align="center"><img src="https://res.cloudinary.com/dave24hwj8/image/upload/v1552329523/Screen_Shot_2019-03-12_at_01.21.34.png"></p>

 ## Installation

-Reliqui ambulatory runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.
+Ambulatory runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.

-Install Reliqui ambulatory via Composer:
+Install Ambulatory via Composer:

 ```
-composer require reliqui/ambulatory
+composer require ambulatory/ambulatory
 ```

 Once Composer is done, run the following command.